hashicorp/terraform-provider-aws/website/docs/d/ecr_image.html.markdown

 * `image_digest` - (Optional) Sha256 digest of the image manifest.
 At least one of `image_digest`, `image_tag`, or `most_recent` must be specified.
 * `image_tag` - (Optional) Tag associated with this image.
 At least one of `image_digest`, `image_tag`, or `most_recent` must be specified.
 * `most_recent` - (Optional) Return the most recently pushed image.
 At least one of `image_digest`, `image_tag`, or `most_recent` must be specified.
+* `image_tag_regex` - (Optional) Return only images with at least one tag matching the given pattern.
+  Only applicable when using `most_recent`.
+This allows more advanced filtering not supported by the AWS API.
+  This filtering is done locally on what AWS returns, and could have a performance impact if the result is large.

 ## Attribute Reference